-million trips.
-In this five-year period BART opened three extension projects: the OAC in November 2014, the Warm Springs Extension in March 2017, and the Antioch Extension in May 2018.
+Between Fiscal Years 2013-14 and 2018-19 annual BART ridership grew from 117.1 million trips to 118.1 million trips, peaking in Fiscal Year 2015-16 at a historical high of 128.5 million trips.
+In this six-year period BART opened three extension projects: the OAC in November 2014, the Warm Springs Extension in March 2017, and the Antioch Extension in May 2018.
 Cumulatively, these projects have added thousands of net new riders to the BART System.
-In recent years these ridership gains were increasingly offset by concerns about safety and cleanliness on the system as well as increases in shared mobility options, particularly the increased utilization of Uber, Lyft, and other app-based services ("TNCs").
+In recent years these ridership gains were increasingly offset by concerns about congestion at peak commute times, safety and cleanliness on the system as well as increases in shared mobility options, particularly the increased utilization of TNCs.
 OAK first permitted operation of TNCs in November 2015, which accompanied a noticeable shift in ridership for BART at that same time.
 The same decline in ridership due to TNCs is occurring at the SFO station.

 Passenger revenue grew from \$417 million in Fiscal Year 2013-14 to a peak of \$490 million in Fiscal Year 2015-16 due to fare increases and ridership growth.
-Passenger revenue began to decrease in Fiscal Year 2016-17 and was \$482 million in Fiscal Year 2017-18, 1.6% lower compared to the peak revenue in Fiscal Year 2015-16 due to declines in ridership.
-The decline in passenger revenue was less than the decline in ridership because most of the ridership loss was in short trips that generate less revenue per trip.
-Total operating revenues and financial assistance increased from \$812 million in Fiscal Year 2013-14 to \$910 million in Fiscal Year 2017-18.
+Passenger revenue began to decrease in Fiscal Year 2016-17 and was \$483 million in Fiscal Year 2018-19, 1.4% lower compared to the peak revenue in Fiscal Year 2015-16 due to declines in ridership.
+The decline in passenger revenue was less than the decline in ridership in part due to fare increases during that time period and because most of the ridership loss was in short trips that generate less revenue per trip.
+Total operating revenues and financial assistance increased from \$813 million in Fiscal Year 2013-14 to \$953 million in Fiscal Year 2018-19.
 This increase is due to fare revenue growth, sales tax and property tax growth, and increases in other operating revenue, including parking revenue, commercial communications and advertising revenue.
 In addition, amounts directed to the Rail Car Fund Exchange with MTC increased over this time; however, there were no impacts to net revenues since corresponding expenses were also recognized in grant assistance.

 Sales tax revenues were \$221 million in Fiscal Year 2013-14 and increased to \$258 million in Fiscal Year 2017-18, with growth rates ranging from 6.0% in Fiscal Year 2013-14 to 4.3% in Fiscal Year 2017-18.
+The sales tax revenues in Fiscal Year 2018-19 of \$280 million showed an 8.7% increase, but some of those revenues may be derived from the prior year and the District is budgeting a lower amount for Fiscal Year 2019-20.
+Due to the Shelter-In-Place Orders currently in effect, the District is budgeting a further reduced amount of sales tax revenues for Fiscal Year 2020-21.

-Other operating assistance received by BART includes STA, ranging from \$10.1 million to \$20.7 million received annually during Fiscal Year 2013-14 through Fiscal Year 2017-18, although amounts have fluctuated.
-STA revenue is projected to stabilize and grow due to the passage of Senate Bill 1 (passed in April 2017), which provides for new formula-based funding sources for public transit and augments the existing STA program.
-Additional financial assistance comes from BART's portion of the one percent (1%) general property tax levy, which ranged from \$32.1 million in Fiscal Year 2013-14 to \$46 million in Fiscal Year 2017-18, with annual growth rates between 4% and 11% after recovery from the recession and continued increases in Bay Area real estate prices.
+Other operating assistance received by BART includes STA, ranging from \$10.1 million to \$38.0 million received annually during Fiscal Year 2013-14 through Fiscal Year 2017-18, although amounts have fluctuated.
+STA revenues for Fiscal Year 2018-19 were \$32.6 million.
+Additional financial assistance comes from BART's portion of the one percent (1%) general property tax levy, which ranged from \$32.1 million in Fiscal Year 2013-14 to \$48.0 million in Fiscal Year 2018-19, with annual growth rates between 4% and 11% after recovery from the recession and continued increases in Bay Area real estate prices.